VasaOfficial/Instrument-Store/README.md

 # Vite-Boilerplate
-This is Vite boilerplate for react without typescript, express...
+This is Vite boilerplate for react without typescript.
+This boilerplate contains:

+* react
+* express
+* vitest
+* styled-components
+* eslint
+* prettier
+* husky
+* redux